Respiratory Care — M.S.R.C.

 - Support the medical community's needs for qualified advanced respiratory care practitioners and cardiopulmonary researchers that will facilitate positive changes through patient advocacy, leadership, knowledge discovery, and implementation.

 - Encourage continuing professional and personal development within the community through volunteerism and community service geared toward disease prevention and intervention.

-The four-quarter program is a designed to allow customizable options for interactions with the program faculty both face-to-face and on-line offered through two tracks.
+The four-quarter program is designed to allow customizable options for interactions with the program faculty both face-to-face and on-line offered through two tracks.
 Students receive and develop didactic and clinical knowledge to advance their expertise in areas of education, research, leadership, clinical performance, industry, and management in the cardiopulmonary sciences from an evidence-based perspective.
 Courses combine discussion, projects, case studies, service activities, and Web-enhanced learning.
-The online program students will be required to schedule an online orientation one week prior to the beginning of their courses.
+Students in the online program will be required to schedule an online orientation one week prior to the beginning of their courses.

 An optional two-quarter, advanced practice clinical practicum is also included that requires the consent of the program director, the department chair, and the medical director—along with the approval and acceptance of a physician preceptor agreement form on file.